-With summer soon approaching, we thought we’d take a moment to spotlight some of the cinematic gems coming out of the sunny islands of Okinawa.
+With the summer nearing its end, we thought we’d take a moment to spotlight some of the cinematic gems coming out of the sunny islands of Okinawa.
 These films showcase the picturesque landscapes and rich cultural history of the region, along with some of the exciting new talent of contemporary Japanese cinema.

 Scroll down for a few of our recommendations, or click here browse our full collection of Okinawan films.